 I didn't follow Berk's suggestion to add a new fatal error.
 The fatal error when PME tuning and reset interact is because it isn't valid to continue tuning after a reset, nor does it make sense to interpret the performance data if tuning would be allowed to continue.
 But in the present case, it suffices to simply not print performance data when it is known that it isn't what the user asked for.

-#8 Updated by Mark Abraham almost 3 years ago
+#8 Updated by Mark Abraham over 3 years ago

 - Status changed from Closed to Blocked, need info